kinecosystem/partners-docs/docs/api_common_errors.md

 * `ACCOUNT_ACTIVATION_FAILED` - Activating(Add Trustline with Kin) an account failed.
 * `INSUFFICIENT_KIN` - Not enough Kin balance to perform the operation.
 * `TRANSACTION_FAILED` - Transaction has failed.
+* `BLOCKCHAIN_ENDPOINT_CHANGED` - Migration needed.
+SDK of version 1.0.0 is needed to perform the migration.
+Any function can return this exception which will then trigger the migration of the current wallet.
+The user will have to retry his latest action after the migration completes.